 - Your name and contact info.

-- A summary of your proposed story that includes its focus and thesis.
+- A summary of your proposed story and its thesis.

-- A brief outline of any research, reporting, or interviewing you’re planning.
+- A brief outline of any research or reporting you’re planning.

 - Anything else you think we should know about you.